yang-su2000/Voice2Action/README.md

 ***We are actively looking for brilliant people to join the ALICE project, shoot me an email if you are interested!***

+We expect to open source ALICE in this Fall, stay tuned for more details!

 ## Demos

 **ALICE**